Updated July 5, 2023

 A denial of service attack is a security intrusion that prevents attackers from accessing the electronic device by legit (correct) users.
-It disrupts the infrastructure of a host connecting to the Internet to a network tools that are not accessible for its intended users.
+It disrupts the infrastructure of a host connecting to the Internet to network tools that are not accessible to its intended users.

 This is an illegal way to listen to private network contact.
 It does not interfere with the normal operations of the targeting program so that the sender and the receiver do not know that their communication is being monitored.